 The macro depot is a multipurpose macro that can accommodate different types of administrations.
 It is typically used together with ODE systems to define how the administrations from the data set are linked with the model variables.
 It is the only macro that can be used with ODEs for administration without defining a compartment.
 With the macro depot, a bolus, an infusion (with INFUSION RATE or INFUSION duration defined in the data set), a zero order absorption, or a first order absorption (with or without transit process) can be defined.

 We encourage the user to use all the fields in the macro to guarantee no confusion between parameters.

 The depot macro can be used for bolus doses, infusions (with INFUSION RATE or INFUSION duration defined in the data set), zero-order absorptions, and first-order absorptions.
 Some arguments are common for the three types of administrations, some are specific.

 The arguments common to bolus, zero-order and first-order absorption are:

 - adm: Administration type of doses subject to the absorption process.
 Its default value is 1.
 Alias: type.
-Thus, when defining a treatment in Mlxplore for example, instead to define a target, the user should define a type and apply the dedicated absorption process on it.
+Thus, when defining a treatment in Mlxplore for example, instead of defining a target, the user should define a type and apply the dedicated absorption process on it.

 - target: Name of the ODE variable that is targeted by the administration.
 Mandatory.